Investor hub

 • The Company is satisfied that the current Board is sufficiently resourced to discharge its governance obligations on behalf of all stakeholders.

 • The Bylaws of the Company state that at the annual meeting of stockholders, directors shall be elected as set forth in the Company’s corporate charter.
 The Company’s charter requires that the Board be classified, with respect to the term for which the directors severally hold office, into three classes, designated as Class I, Class II and Class III, respectively.
-Each class currently consists of two Directors.
-The initial Class I Directors (Stewart Hall and Kimberly White) served for an initial term expiring at the initial annual meeting held on June 1, 2022 (and, at such meeting, each was re-elected for a term expiring at the annual meeting of stockholders to be held in 2025), the initial Class II Directors (Bill Chess and Ben Ginsberg) are serving for an initial term expiring at the annual meeting to be held in 2023, and the initial Class III Directors (Zach Williams and Simon Lee) are serving for an initial term expiring at the annual meeting to be held in 2024.
+Currently, there are three Class I Directors, three Class II Directors, and two Class III Directors.
+The initial Class I Directors (Stewart Hall and Kimberly White) served for an initial term that expired at the initial annual meeting held on June 1, 2022 (and, at such meeting, each was re-elected for a term expiring at the annual meeting of stockholders to be held in 2025).
+The third Class I Director (Keenan Austin Reed) was elected to the Board in 2023 for a term expiring at the annual meeting of the stockholders to be held in 2025.
+The initial Class II Directors (Bill Chess and Benjamin Ginsberg) served for an initial term that expired at the annual meeting held in 2023 (and, at such meeting, each was re-elected for a term expiring at the annual meeting of stockholders to be held in 2026).
+The third Class II Director (Roel Smits) was elected to the Board in 2023 for a term expiring at the annual meeting of stockholders to be held in 2026.
+The initial Class III Directors (Zachary Williams and Simon Lee) are serving for an initial term expiring at the annual meeting to be held in 2024.

 • The Company’s non-executive Chair of the Board is subject to re-appointment by the Board annually.